Peace and blessings!

-Education is ultimately the practice of freedom and all students deserve an engaging, enlightening, and empowering pedagogy that helps them envision the relationship between knowledge facilitated in the classroom, who they are, and who they ultimately aspire to become.
-I love serving our HT students and feels so blessed to be a part of the Huston-Tillotson Legacy.
+Education is ultimately the practice of freedom.
+All students deserve an engaging, enlightening, and empowering pedagogy.
+This has the ability to facilitate the relationship between knowledge in the classroom with who they are, and who they ultimately aspire to become.
+I love serving our HT students and feel so blessed to be a part of the Huston-Tillotson Legacy.

 The Huston-Tillotson University First Year Experience program is a comprehensive educational support system designed to assist students in making a successful transition to HT.
 The program includes: Ram Camp Orientation; Appreciative Academic Advisors; Peer Learning Consultant (PLC) Mentors; a Capstone Project with complimentary co-curricular programming; and Ram Radar, a student centered academic alert intervention support network.

 Ram Camp Orientation: Cultivating Pride, Purpose and Passion.